Prayer Time in Calgary, Canada

 • When do they happen?

-• Eid ul-Adha: On the 10th Day of Arafah begins in the evening of the 9th of Dhul-Hijjah, and Eid ul-Adha is on the 10th of Dhul-Hijjah.
+Eid ul-Adha: On the 10th day of Arafah, beginning in the evening of the 9th of Dhul-Hijjah, Eid ul-Adha is on the 10th of Dhul-Hijjah.

 • What happens?
 Muslims gather at mosques or big venues for a short prayer, often early in the morning, followed by celebrations like eating, sharing gifts, and visiting family.